pgniewko/gt-pyg/README.md

 6. The test loss is calculated using [TorchMetrics](https://sebastianraschka.com/blog/2022/torchmetrics.html) for convenience.

+7. **Note**: The order in which batch/layer normalization is executed is a topic of debate in the Deep Learning literature.
+The current implementation in this work utilizes the Post-Normalization Transformer layer, as opposed to Pre-Normalization.
+Although it is claimed that pre-normalization works better, this assertion has not been verified in this particular study.
+For additional references, please refer to the [Graphorer](https://arxiv.org/abs/2106.05234) paper or a more comprehensive study conducted by [Xiong et al.](https://arxiv.org/abs/2002.04745).

+## Todo

+- [ ] Investigate the performance of post-normalization versus pre-normalization.

 REFERENCES
 ==========
 1. [A Generalization of Transformer Networks to Graphs](https://arxiv.org/abs/2012.09699)